berzerk0/GitPage/CTFWRITE-SolidState-HTB.md

 My experience with this box underscored how important it is to actually be familiar with the territory.<br>
 I haven't been using Linux very long, and there is so much to know, so much that MIGHT be useful, that it can be paralyzing to find a place to start.

 In this instance, I was able to find a foothold based on context and some prior knowledge.
-But I got a bit lucky.<br>
+But I got a bit lucky.
 There have been boxes that stumped me because I *knew* there was something I just hadn't learned yet.<br>
 <br>
 Time to crack open some books.